Have heard of BlaBlaCar?

 In this five years, the team opened up to failures, tested six different business models, and gained invaluable learnings from each.

 Back in 2007, after one year when the company was born, there were many requests from external companies around France interested in integrating a ride sharing application platform in their corporate intranet.

 These companies wanted to provide their employees a platform to facilitate travel back home and from home to work.

-Despite being this off-track from the main idea of long-distance ride sharing service, BlaBlaCar realized that companies were willing to adopt this kind of business-to-business ride sharing service and pay for it too.
+Despite being this off-track from the main idea of long-distance ride hailing service, BlaBlaCar realized that companies were willing to adopt this kind of business-to-business ride sharing service and pay for it too.

 Carrefour, IKEA, and many hospitals were among the first buyers of BlaBlaCar, and additional 200 more companies signed up for it over the years.